BnSplits/AnimeDive/readme.md

 ---

-# Anime Fetcher
+# Anime Dive

-Anime Fetcher is a program for downloading anime using Puppeteer to retrieve episodes from the site [anime-sama.fr](https://anime-sama.fr) and Mega to store the files.
+Anime Dive is a program for downloading anime using Puppeteer to retrieve episodes from the site [anime-sama.fr](https://anime-sama.fr) and Mega to store the files.

 ## Prerequisites